 12. Provide Staff With Welcome Kits

 Who doesn't like getting a welcome kit with stationery, a bag, and some cool stuff?
-Providing your new team members with these kits will make them feel welcomed and appreciated.
+Providing your new employees with employee appreciation gift bag and kits will make them feel welcomed and appreciated.

 Most companies include useful objects that employees can use in the office.
 Some of them are: